 Bobby Hi-Test and The Octane Kids!

 In 1974 a group of friends at the University of Virginia in Charlottesville, VA formed a rock and roll band to play their favorite music.
 Those that didn't play instruments ran sound, hauled equipment, and made up the extended Octane Kids family.
-Soon the band was playing at St. Elmo Hall, ZBT, the Chute at Mary Baldwin College, Lake Reynovia, Port-A-Ferry, and other parties and happenings.
+Soon the band was playing at fraternity parties like St. Elmo Hall & ZBT, "Down The Road" venues like the Chute at Mary Baldwin College, outdoor ragers at Lake Reynovia & Port-A-Ferry Farm, and numerous other parties and happenings so prevalent in the mid-1970's.

 |The Octane Kids

-rehearsing in the back yard of the house in Earlysvillle
+would often rehearse in the back yard of the house in

-shared by Bobby Hornsby, Herb Fried, and Peter Fritchman.
+Earlysvillle shared by Bobby Hornsby, Herb Fried, and

 L to R- Bruce Hornsby (Piano), Peter Fritchman (Drums), Bobby Hornsby (Bass), Bryan Bostwick (Drums), Ann Skinner (Vocals, Percussion), John Friant (Guitar), and Bobby "Cakes" Bryant (Guitar) Speaker grilles were tie-dyed for all amps and the Atlas-Sound horns (fugitives from a stadium PA) were colorfully painted inside and out.

 "definition" below is taken from the book "Skeleton Key, A